holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 After you get a failing test, it is up to you to make it pass.
 Implement the `get_book` function.
 Run the tests.
 And if everything passes, then it is time to put your feet up, relax and rest.

+1. Add the extra test
+2. Check if you are still inside the nix-shell
+_Your terminal should similar to this `[nix-shell:~/path-to-workspace/developer-exercises]$`
+3. Implement the function `get_book`
+4. Compile your code: `./run_build.sh`.
+5. Run the test: `./run_tests.sh`
+6. Don't stop until the test runs green

 ## Errors
 If you encounter an error check here if you can find something that looks like your error.
 If not head to the [forum.holochain.org](https://forum.holochain.org/t/gym-help-needed-offer-request/4622/15) and ask for help.